ramigs/ramigs.dev/src/site/posts/2023-06-10-firefox-devtools-persist-logs-on-page-navigation.md

 ---

-TIL about a Firefox DevTools option, which allows to specify whether the request list and logs are cleared or not on page navigation (or page reload).
+TIL about a Firefox DevTools option, which allows to specify whether the request list and logs should be cleared or not on page navigation (or page reload).

 It can be specially helpful while developing/troubleshooting.